Phase 2 Flood Strategy Projects

-The Province introduced seismic guidelines for new and existing high-consequence dikes in 2011 (updated in 2014).
-The aim was to better protect the diking system from earthquake damage.
+The Province of BC introduced Seismic Design Guidelines for Dikes in 2011 (updated in 2014).
+The aim was to reduce the vulnerability of high-consequence dikes from earthquake damage.
 Local authorities and design professionals in the Lower Mainland have found the standards are technically challenging to implement in many locations and/or cost-prohibitive.

-- fill information gaps about the seismic vulnerability of flood protection dikes through geotechnical investigations and engineering analysis
+This project was undertaken to fill information gaps about the seismic vulnerability of high-consequence dikes through geotechnical investigations and engineering analysis.

 In BC there are 101 orphan dikes and erosion protection works, which total more than 85 km in length.
 These works were either constructed or funded by the Province of British Columbia over the past 50 years to respond to emergency flooding situations or were built by others and abandoned.
 These works generally lack adequate planning and engineering design due to the emergency conditions under which most were constructed.
 They are not typically maintained or inspected by a diking authority.

-The Fraser Basin Council, which oversees the project, retained a consultant to review risk assessment methodologies and recommend a methodology that would be suitable to assess orphan dikes in BC.
-A second phase of work involves an assessment of the orphan dikes using the recommended methodology, including field assessments.
-The project is evaluating the condition of the orphan dikes, the associated risks of failure, and what is needed to bring each up to provincial standards and into a state of readiness to establish a local authority.
-While only a small number of these orphan dikes are in the Lower Mainland, the project will help identify any significant risks associated with those that are.
+The Fraser Basin Council, which oversaw the project, retained a consultant to review risk assessment methodologies and recommend a methodology that would be suitable to assess orphan dikes in BC.
+A second phase of work involved an assessment of the orphan dikes using the recommended methodology, including field assessments.
+The project evaluated the condition of the orphan dikes, the associated risks of failure, and what would be needed to bring each up to provincial standards and into a state of readiness to establish a local authority.
+While only a small number of these orphan dikes are in the Lower Mainland, the project helped identify any significant risks associated with the structures.

-The project is funded by the Province of BC with the aim of helping local governments, the public and provincial officials to quantify and understand the risks that these structures pose to BC communities.
-The project will also assist interested local governments that wish to mitigate these risks by assuming the role of diking authority, if warranted.
+The project was funded by the Province of BC with the aim of helping local governments, the public and provincial officials to quantify and understand the risks that orphan dikes pose to BC communities.
+The project results are also helpful to interested local governments that wish to mitigate risks by assuming the role of diking authority, if warranted.